Kyriosity/read-write/readme+/dev/.net/readme+/cs-drawbacks.md

 # C# - Drawbacks (minority report)

-Nothing is perfect and C# too.
+Nothing anthropogenic could be perfect and C# too.
 The following language artifacts are awkward leastwise for me.

 ## Syntax

 - Rudimentary `;` ending a line brings nothing but visual noise.
 - Constructor names imply extra refactoring on class/struct renaming (could be independent `ctor()`, `this()`).
+Take the "untitled" `base()` call in the same constructors.
 - Rudimentary `0` as the start index in collections<sup>:o:</sup>, which doesn't correlate with the count and shall better start from `1`.
 - Missing (default) access modifier<sup>:o:</sup> shall be better reserved for ultimate `private` or better `public` than for specific and less used `internal`
 - The `const` modifier shall be not limited to pre-compiled values (it's mere optimization) but prevent re-assignment, as `init` and `readonly` do.
 - Nullable declaration (with `?` prefix) is evident for value types but ambiguous for references and objects, which can be nulled anyway:\
 `string a = null; string? b = null;`
 - Gradual releases of syntax shortcuts, such as `?` or `!`, softly erode C# readability.<sup>🙋</sup>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>:o:</sup> <sub>Such native features can't be changed.</sub>\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>:raising_hand:</sup>&nbsp;<sub>I assume arguability but hope that C# team doesn't plan to make a Perl out of their language</sub>